Advertisement

 • Pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension (PH) or pulmonary arterial hypertension (PAH) is characterized by elevated pulmonary arterial pressure, which can lead to chronic progressive right heart failure.
 Pulmonary hypertension is grouped into 5 categories based on etiology, which include primary PAH, and PH due to cardiac disease, lung or hypoxic disease, chronic thromboembolic disease, and multifactorial or unclear etiologies.
 Pulmonary Hypertension → right ventricle hypertrophy Hypertrophy General increase in bulk of a part or organ due to cell enlargement and accumulation of fluids and secretions, not due to tumor formation, nor to an increase in the number of cells (hyperplasia).
 Cellular Adaptation→ increasing right-sided pressure

-• Shunt reverses to R-L in the prenatal period Prenatal period Prenatal and Postnatal Physiology of the Neonate.
+• Shunt reverses to R-L, as it was in the prenatal period Prenatal period Prenatal and Postnatal Physiology of the Neonate.

 Clinical Presentation